-More than 90% of all companies are using already cloud computing.
-So finally, SAP gave in and entered the world of cloud computing as well – finally, time for SAP cloud computing.
+More than 90% of all companies already are using cloud computing.
+Because of this, SAP finally gave in and entered the world of cloud computing as well.
+It is finally time for SAP cloud computing.

-The trend of cloud computing is obvious: The worldwide spendings for cloud computing climbed from $67 billion in 2015 to $117 billion in 2018 – the spendings almost doubled in just 4 years.
+The trend of cloud computing is obvious: worldwide spending for cloud computing climbed from $67 billion in 2015 to $117 billion in 2018 – spending almost doubled in just 4 years.

 Therefore, it was high time for SAP to join the cloud computing train.
-SAP’s fiercest competitors in CRM is a prime example of the success of cloud computing – Salesforce.
+SAP’s fiercest competitor in CRM is a prime example of the success of cloud computing: Salesforce.

-Salesforce is a provider of CRM software that is offered exclusively as a cloud computing service.
-And Salesforce has done so since its founding in 1999.
+Salesforce is a provider of CRM software and is offered exclusively as a cloud computing service, doing so since its founding in 1999.
 Salesforce has become the market leader in CRM software through cloud computing.

-CRM is until now the only business area of Salesforce.
-Who knows in which other business areas Salesforce would be the market leader by now if they would not restrict themselves to CRM.
+CRM until now has been the only business area for Salesforce.
+Who knows in which other business areas Salesforce would be the market leader by now, if they did not restrict themselves to CRM.

-Furthermore, Salesforce has become not only the leader in CRM software but also the leader by a large margin to its competitors.
+Furthermore, Salesforce has become not only the leader in CRM software but is the leader by a large margin over its competitors.

 Cloud Computing in a Nutshell

-First of all, the old way of how things were done before cloud computing – the opposite of cloud computing: On-premise.
+First of all, the way things were done before cloud computing – the opposite of cloud computing: on-premise.

-On-premise was the usual way for a company to run its business software.
-At least since the beginning of time and up to the last years.
+On-premise was the typical way for a company to run its business software, dating from the beginning of time and up to recent years.

-On-premise means basically to possess and maintain an own data center: hardware, software, a huge basement, and employees who take care of all that.
+On-premise means basically to possess and maintain one’s own data center: hardware, software, a huge basement, and employees who take care of all that.

-On the contrary to on-premise, cloud computing means not to own any data center but to use the data center and the services regarding this data center of someone else.
+Opposing on-premise, cloud computing means to not own any data center but to use the data center and the services surrounding this data center performed by someone else.

 3 Layers of Cloud Computing